 In this article, we show you the step by step approach to Export Data from SQL Server to Flat File in SSIS.
-For this, we are going to create a package to select the data from SQL server database and send that data to the text file in local hard drive.
+For this, we are going to create a package to select the data from the SQL server database and send that data to the text file in a local hard drive.

 Export Data from SQL Server to Flat File in SSIS Example